 Now, the panic sets in - can your PC cope?
 Do you need expensive headphones?
-What controls will you be wielding until Oculus Touch arrives?
+Should you try to find an Oculus Touch-less Rift?

 You actually get a LOT in the Oculus Rift bundle, making features like this more difficult to write.
 That includes: the Rift headset with bundled headphones, two Touch controllers, two sensors, a wireless Xbox One controller, Oculus Remote, Oculus Camera and the HDMI and USB cables you need.

-Here's a very early look at all the other Oculus Rift gear, some of it money no object, you might need to create your perfect setup.
-We'll update this list as and when new Oculus Rift accessories and Oculus Ready PCs get announced - for starters, Palmer Luckey hinted last month that we should expect more first party Oculus kit later in 2016.
+Here's a look at all the other Oculus Rift gear, some of it money no object, you might need to create your perfect setup.
+We'll update this list as and when new Oculus Rift accessories and Oculus Ready PCs get announced - for one thing, it's said to be working with MSI on a backpack PC so look out for that.

 Choose your Oculus Ready PC

 You can already buy a range of Oculus Ready PCs from the likes of Dell, Asus, Lenovo and Alienware plus Falcon Northwest, Aorus and Cyberpower PC.
 HP has also got an Oculus Ready PC, called the Omen, coming soon.

 There are a couple ways to grab an Oculus Ready PC.
 The first and most simple way is to buy an Oculus Ready PC bundled with a Rift and Touch Controllers.
 That way you have less to worry about.
 You get your headset, you get your controllers and you get a powerful PC.
 You can pick these bundles up at stores like Best Buy or Amazon for around $1,000.